-At The Marble Arch by Montcalm London we are committed to green hotel policies and the implementation of proactive measures to help protect and sustain the environment for future generations.
+At The Marble Arch London we are committed to green hotel policies and the implementation of proactive measures to help protect and sustain the environment for future generations.

 We recognise the impact of our operations on the environment and aim to be an increasingly efficient green and environmental hotel.